srikanthkh/react-native-fs/README.md

 ```
 {
-  toUrl (String) - URL to upload file to
+  url (String) - URL to upload file to
   files (Array) - An array of objects with the file information to be uploaded.
   method (String) - (Optional) Default is 'POST', supports 'POST' and 'PUT'
   headers (Object) - (Optional) An object of headers to be passed to the server